-Building on the success of the 2013 Virtual Supreme Court project, the Harlan Institute has partnered with The Constitutional Sources Project (ConSource) to host the second annual Virtual Supreme Court competition.
+The Harlan Institute and The Constitutional Sources Project (ConSource) announce their Fifth Annual Virtual Supreme Court Competition.
 This competition offers teams of two high school students the opportunity to research cutting-edge constitutional law, write persuasive appellate briefs, argue against other students through video chats, and try to persuade a panel of esteemed attorneys during oral argument that their side is correct.
-This year the competition focuses on National Labor Relations Board v.
-Noel Canning Corporation.
+This year the competition focuses on Trinity Lutheran Church v.
+Sarah Parker Pauley.

 The competition is endorsed by the Center for Civic Education’s We The People Competition: